Top 7 Must-Try Strategic Planning Software in 2025

 • Scenario planning

-Best: It has robust features to connect projects and initiatives to the strategy, ensuring strategic alignment.
+Best for: It has robust features to connect projects and initiatives to the strategy, ensuring strategic alignment.
 It is good for big companies that need resource planning.

-Worst: Complex system that requires training for the team.
+Worst for: Complex system that requires training for the team.

 Choosing the right strategic planning software